 - secure your property – check that windows and doors are locked

-- any valuables and keys you should place with the people you trust like family, carers, close neighbours
+- valuables and keys should be placed with the people you trust like family, carers or close neighbours

-- arrange for someone you trust to look after you property having you mail collected , watering your plants, feeding your fish etc
+- arrange for someone you trust to look after you property such as collecting your mail , watering your plants, feeding your fish

 - cancel any deliveries, like milk or newspapers